ail-workshop/ail-workshop.github.io/README.md

-# saltconf.github.io
+# Agency and Intentions in Language
-A permanent location for information about current and past SALTs
+A simple template for a workshop based on SALT29/30 github pages.